People with borderline personality disorder fear rejection and abandonment, partly because they do not want to be alone.

 Many people with borderline personality disorder act impulsively, often resulting in self-harm.
 They may gamble, engage in unsafe sex, binge eat, drive recklessly, have substance-use problems, or overspend.

 Suicide-related behaviors, including suicidal attempts and threats and self-injury (for example, by cutting or burning themselves), are very common.
 Although many of these self-destructive acts are not intended to end life, risk of suicide in these people is 40 times that of the general population.
 About 8 to 10% of people with borderline personality disorder die by suicide.
 These self-destructive acts are often triggered by rejection, perceived abandonment, or by disappointment in someone they are close to.
 People may also harm themselves to express their feelings of being bad or to revive their ability to feel when they are not feeling real or feeling detached from themselves (called dissociation).

 People with borderline personality disorder often sabotage themselves when they are about to reach a goal, so that others will perceive them as struggling.
 For example, they may drop out of school just before graduation or ruin a promising relationship.

 When these people feel very stressed, they may have brief episodes of paranoia, symptoms that resemble psychosis (such as hallucinations), or dissociation.
 The stress is usually caused by feeling that no one cares for them (that is, feeling abandoned and alone) or feeling broken and worthless.
 Dissociation includes not feeling real (called derealization) or feeling detached from their body or thoughts (called depersonalization).
 These episodes are temporary and usually not severe enough to be considered a separate disorder.

-For doctors to diagnose borderline personality disorder, people must have a history of unstable relationships, self-image, and mood and impulsive behavior, as shown by at least five of the following:
+For doctors to diagnose borderline personality disorder, people must have a history of unstable relationships, self-image, and mood, and act impulsively, as shown by at least five of the following: